Payalyawale/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Its a game we play by using "X" and "O"
+Its a game we play by using "X" and "O".